Wabinab/Xenoblade-Chronicles-3-The-Book/src/21_lambda.md

 "Whaddya mean... 'why it happened'...?"

-He turned to his right and walked a few steps, Lanz's eyes on him, as he continued, "The reason we became Ouroboros...
+He turned to his right and walked a few steps, with Lanz's eyes on him, as he continued, "The reason we became Ouroboros...
 The reason the world looks like this.
 It's all connected...
 I'm sure of it..."

 Lanz, superciliously, "Or maybe you just want it that way."

 Noah accepted it, turned to face him, "Better than being stuck in the past."

 "Uhhh..."
 Lanz felt hearthurt.
 His head down, announced "I won't...
-I can't... **I'll NEVER SNUFFING FORGET!!!**" Then, he walked away towards the waterfall, all tensed.
+I can't... **I'll NEVER!
+SNUFFING FORGET!!!**" Then, he walked away towards the waterfall, all tensed.
 Noah watched him off.

-Then, he looked to his right, where the Ferronis had fallen in the pond, thought to himself, "_There shouldn't be any life in those bodies...
+Then, he looked to his right, where the Ferronis had fallen, thought to himself, "_There shouldn't be any life in those bodies...
 But the motes still rose...
 So that means...
 I knew it._"

 He brought out his flute as he recalled.